HOOTORO/afk.GG/docs/src/md/blog/cis-en.md

 The reasons for this attitude are easily, but erroneously, sometimes written off as "our nationality," then _kulaks_ (1) us oppressors of the working class, now _whales._
 In fact, it is obvious that the first two theses have a clear causal connection with the subsequent ones.
 The use, of such a convenient "excuse" for everything, has its price.
-And the dismorale of a motivated minority is not its only component.
+And ruin motivation of minority is not its only component.
 { .annotate }

 1. I have recently encountered the fact that few people have any idea of who the _plebeians_ are. _Kulaks_ in the mass consciousness to this day approximately similarly perceived, in order to avoid double interpretation, in case of uncertainty, I recommend to look in [history of our state][fingerandfist], read about who it.
 _(link to the English version, since the article in Russian is of extremely dubious quality, a lot about the attitude to kulaks, but there is not even a reference to Stolypin's reforms, thanks to which this phenomenon came into existence)_
-(for the lazy TLDR; Kulaks are in fact the first peasant-entrepreneurs who, as a result of Stolypin's reforms, were given property rights in order to make more efficient production.
+(for the lazy TL;DR Kulaks are in fact the first peasant-entrepreneurs who, as a result of Stolypin's reforms, were given property rights in order to make more efficient production.
 But in the end, this really efficient production somehow did not match the planned economy, so this right was taken back from innocent people in a very bloody and inhuman way).

 ## The "whale factor"?